Creamy Scalloped Potatoes au gratin

 For this recipe I have found the best potatoes to use are the Yukon Gold or just Gold potatoes.
 They bake well and have that perfectly round shape making for the traditional scalloped potatoes.
 Not only are they good for baking you can also use them for roasting or mashing.

+This recipe calls for 2 pounds of peeled Gold potatoes and will serve 6 – 8 people.
+After the potatoes are peeled I like using this hand slicer as I can easily adjust the thickness of the potatoes when slicing.
 Before you go using a hand slicer I highly and I mean highly recommend wearing a cut resistant glove.
 I wear this one every time and let me tell you it has saved me from cutting myself many times.

 Sliced potatoes 1/8 inch in thickness for scalloped potato recipe